Pudgie's: History

 Pudgie's Famous Chicken was founded in 1981 in Bethpage, New York, by George Sanders, who developed a secret batter recipe and skinning process.
 This concept was spread throughout Long Island and by 1989 Pudgie's became a franchise company.
 TruFoods Systems, Inc., bought the trademark in 2002, and as of 2011, TruFoods operates the Wall St. Deli, Ritter's Frozen Custard, Arthur Treacher's, and Pudgie's.
 Today, this concept is exclusive to Nathan's Famous, and as such, many of these are cobranded with Nathan's.

 On July 21, 2014, the first rebranded "Pudgie's Naked Chicken Co." opened in Massapequa, New York.
 TruFoods President, Gary Occhiogrosso, said he is reinventing the Pudgie's brand which still offers skinless fried chicken but also offers fresher ingredients.
 Its menu has been modernized to spotlight what Ochiogrosso called “grilled and healthier options."
 Nothing is frozen, and all items — including fries and roasted vegetables — are freshly prepared, as much to order as possible.

-As of November 2018, there were only three Pudgie's Famous Chicken restaurants open in East Islip, Selden and West Islip.
+As of November 2018, there were only three Pudgie's Famous Chicken restaurants open.
+They are located in East Islip, Selden and West Islip.
 Pudgie's Naked Chicken Co. last location in Massapequa closed in July 2016.